raybellwaves/ECMWF_copernicus_data/README.md

 4. Seperate the ensemble data in the NetCDF files: split_ncfiles.ksh
 5. Check the individual ensemble NetCDF files are the same size: splfile_chk.ksh
 6. Make sure the individual ensemble NetCDF files are not full of rubbish: file_chk_py.ksh
+7. Average the 6 hourly data into daily data: create_daily.ksh (this needs to be updated using python Pandas and xarray)